seedcard/engraver/README.md

 # SeedHammer controller program

 This repository contains the source code to run the controller program for the [SeedHammer](https://seedhammer.com) engraving machine.
-It runs on the same hardware as the [SeedSigner](https://seedsigner.com/hardware): Raspberry Pi Zero or Zero W, a WaveShare 1.3 inch 240x240 LCD hat and a Pi Zero compatible camera with a OV5647 sensor.
+It is forked from v1.2.1 of [this](https://github.com/seedhammer/seedhammer/releases) code and runs on the same hardware as the [SeedSigner](https://seedsigner.com/hardware): Raspberry Pi Zero or Zero W, a WaveShare 1.3 inch 240x240 LCD hat and a Pi Zero compatible camera with a OV5647 sensor.
+Program is used to engrave SEEDCARD plates - CARD and PATTERN plates (link to image).

 ## Installation